Adler-Alexander/dev/README.md

 That is precisely what we've done for years, and now it's time to share how you can do it to.
 Our solution enables a full lifecycle management of Splunk using a **C**ontinuous **C**onfiguration **A**utomation framework powered by Ansible.

 >[!NOTE]
 > Please note that this is the free open-source version of this automation framework, a trickledown version from our premium option.
-All development is being made in a seperate repository.
+Hence the low amount of commits in this repo, this does not reflect the development status.
+For a better overview check our [release notes](/RELEASE_NOTES.txt).

 ## Table of Contents